gitforwork2/gitforwork.github.io/_posts/2016-11-18-how-to-request-FOIA-from-USCIS.md

 Email to form to uscis.foia@uscis.dhs.gov.
 Attach any additional documents that you want to send

 What next?

-...You will receive a control number with-in 2 weeks with which you can track your status <here>...
+You will receive a control number with-in 2 weeks with which you can track your status <here>
-...You will receive a CD with documents to your address...
+You will receive a CD with documents to your address...